 A Delegated Building Inspector may not also be a registered contractor.

-A Delegated Building Inspector may not work directly for or contract with a registered contractor or contractor for the provision of inspection services.
+A Delegated Building Inspector may not work directly for, or contract with, a registered contractor or contractor for the provision of inspection services.

-A Delegated Building Inspector may not work directly for or contract with a registered Design Professional whose company has been involved in the design or layout of the project.
+A Delegated Building Inspector may not work directly for, or contract with, a registered Design Professional whose company has been involved in the design or layout of the project.

-A Delegated Building Inspector shall contract directly, or through his employer, with the affected School Board for the provision of inspection services.
+A Delegated Building Inspector shall contract directly, or through their his employer, with the affected School Board for the provision of inspection services.

 Duties of Special Inspectors